tingard/hierarchical-modelling-of-spiral-pitch-angle/README.md

 ![](./plots/example-spiral-angles.pdf)

 However, most analysis of spiral pitch angle (and theories associated with spiral formation and evolution), do not make specific predictions for arm pitch angles, instead often quoting a single value for the "pitch angle of a galaxy".
-For this reason, a hierarchical view of galaxy pitch angle was adopted, where the pitch angle along an individual arm ($\phi_\mathrm{arm}$) was assumed to be constant (a logarithmic spiral), but arms in a galaxy were allowed to vary around some group mean ($\phi_\mathrm{gal}$), distributed Normally (and truncated to being between 0˚ and 90˚) with some spread common to all galaxies in the sample ($\sigma_\mathrm{gal}$).
-The motivation behind assuming a common $\sigma_\mathrm{gal}$ was purely due to the limited sample size and low number of arms measured per galaxy.
+For this reason, a hierarchical view of galaxy pitch angle was adopted, where the pitch angle along an individual arm (phi_{arm}) was assumed to be constant (a logarithmic spiral), but arms in a galaxy were allowed to vary around some group mean (phi_{gal}), distributed Normally (and truncated to being between 0˚ and 90˚) with some spread common to all galaxies in the sample (sigma_{gal}).
+The motivation behind assuming a common sigma_{gal} was purely due to the limited sample size and low number of arms measured per galaxy.

 For full details of the hierarchical model, please refer to the paper (or if you can read PyMC check out the `UniformBHSM` class in `hierarchial_model.py` - and please provide feedback to help make the code more readable!